n1conroy/PromptScope/README.md

 **Visualize, structure, and export LLM insights for research and instruction.**

 EchoPrompt is a practical toolkit designed for librarians, educators, and digital researchers exploring the capabilities of large language models (LLMs).
-It combines prompt analysis, natural language enrichment, and structured metadata output with integrations into Google Cloud services — supporting instructional use, research data management, and reproducibility.
+It combines prompt analysis, natural language enrichment, and structured metadata output with integrations into Cloud services.
+EchoPrompt supports instructional use, research data management, and reproducibility.

 ---